TamlynSpringer/React-Native/README.md

-# React-Native
-Repos from learning React Native
+# React Native app

+Basic goal setting app made with React Native and expo

+Learning the basics of Raect Native